PawQualityProducts/Ender5_DirectDrive/README.md

 It was developed to:
 * Improve injection of filament into the Hot-End by mounting the Extruder Drive close to the Hot-End
-* Provide a more even balance for the Print-Head by utilising the Extruder Drive Stepper Motor as a counter-weight to Hot-End assembly.
+* Provide a more even balance for the Print-Head by utilising the Extruder Drive Stepper Motor as a counter-weight to the Hot-End assembly.
 This was done by making use of the space between the Print-Head Assembly and Carriage Rollers
 <br/>
 <b>Disclaimer</b><br/>
 <i>The 3D print models, STL files, instructions etc. contained in this repository may be used freely but at your own risk.<br/> No liability will be accepted for damage or loss resulting from the use of any files or information contained in this repository.</i>